corbeau217/macsjam_s1_2025/docs/readme.md

     - [ ] add new speech bubble style to the scene
 - [ ] `STAGE 106` - ***CORE MECHANIC - CONSTRAINT USAGE***
     - [ ] second speech bubble language
-    - [ ] emoji to show if happy or mad at order
 - [ ] `STAGE 107` - ***LIGHT TASK - CUSTOMERS BETTER***
     - [ ] using move towards for customer stepping back
     - [ ] backwards movement speed